San Joaquin River water or watershed scenery in California

 If the San Joaquin is blocked by closures, runoff, or smoke, pivot to the Merced for another reach-aware Sierra freestone plan or to Owens if an Eastern Sierra option offers a cleaner access and temperature setup.

-Verify CDFW's current San Joaquin River regulations for the exact reach you plan to fish.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Verify CDFW's current San Joaquin River rules for the exact reach you plan to fish.
 Upper Sierra trout water and lower restoration/anadromous reaches should not be treated as one rule set.

 Mammoth Pool Recreation Area